iandreariley/pisa_visualization/README.md

   the score for men
 - The median math score is slightly higher for men than for women

+#### Multivariate observations

+### Visualization ideas

+After looking at various plots in R, what strikes me most is the relationship between wealth/escs and math_score.
+Plotting wealth against math score and facetting by country shows that some countries have relatiively equal opportunity for students with less family wealth and students with more, while other countries have dramatic differences in scores between their richer and poorer students.

+However, countries across the board show a generally positive correlation between the escs index and math score, suggesting that perhaps even the countries that seem to have equal opportunity are not as equal and they first appear.

 ## References

 1. http://stackoverflow.com